Boes-man/mongodb/README.md

 ## Automation

 Hashicorp Terraform and Ansible have been used to automate the provisioning of the stack.
-Terraform is used to provision the AWS EKS cluster, S3 bucket and an AWS EC2 instance with the required IAM instance profile.
-Ansible is used to install MongoDB 4.2 on the EC2 instance.
+Terraform is used to provision the AWS EKS cluster, S3 bucket and an AWS EC2 instance, Ubuntu 18.04.6, with the required IAM instance profile.
+Ansible is used to install MongoDB 4.2.19 on the EC2 instance.

 ### AWS VPC